 Expect Sugar futures to trade sideways: Angel Commodities

-According to Angel Commodities, Sugar futures may trade sideways as the supplies are in line with demand but firm international prices may support domestic prices.
+According to Angel Commodities, Sugar futures may trade sideways as the supplies have been sufficient in the domestic market.

 Angel Commodities' report on Sugar